SCLOrkHub/SCLOrkSynths/README.md

 SCLOrkSynths
 ======================

-Collection of SuperCollider SynthDefs (synth definitions).
+Collection of SuperCollider SynthDefs (synth definitions) with accompanying Pattern demos.

-I don't remember where I got some SynthDefs from.
-I will do my best to add credits and/or links to original synthdefs if I can.
-Please let me know if you know the source of an uncredited SynthDef.
+Anyone is welcome to suggest new SynthDefs for the collection.

-Feel free to suggest new SynthDef for the collection.
+Main contributors:

-This repository was previously named SynthDefs-for-Patterns.
+Bruno Ruviaro @brunoruviaro - team director; responsible for final review of all code, GUI creation, Quark maintenance, creation of some original SynthDefs

-2019 contributors:
+Josh Mitchell @joshmit - research assistant; responsible for standardizing coding conventions, rewriting SynthDefs to clarify or improve them, adding new amazing original SynthDefs

-Meha Gupta @mehagupta - initial gathering and upload of SynthDefs from mailing lists and public forums
+Meha Gupta @mehagupta - volunteer; initial gathering and upload of SynthDefs from mailing lists and public forums; contribution of additional demos

-Josh Mitchell @joshmit - standardizing coding conventions, rewriting SynthDefs to clarify or improve parts of them, adding new original SynthDefs
+Diya Menon - volunteer; contribution of additional pattern demos

-Bruno Ruviaro @brunoruviaro - team director, final review of every update, GUI creation, adding new original SynthDefs
+Most SynthDefs have their original author credited in the corresponding scd file.
+However, we could not identify the author for a few SynthDefs.
+Please let us know if you know the source of a SynthDef that has no author name, we'll be happy to add it.

 ## Some conventions